LeandroGoerck/brasil-football-club/README.md

 ___

  🇺🇸
-Trybe Football Club is a website to manage football matches.
+Brasil Football Club is a website to manage football matches.
 It's possible to add a match, record the goals of the home team and the away team, follow the score of the games in progress and view the general classification.

 As a student, the challenge was to develop the back-end API applying TDD (Test Driven Development) according to the requirements for the site to start working.